metakgp/iit-kgp-network/README_technical.md

 This is a very important setup, to avoid any extra charges from your debit card.
 Watch this video - [Billing and Terminating Instances](https://www.youtube.com/watch?v=Ptij0mq1Mv4). <br/>
 Remember to use only one instance. <br/>
-Remember that bandwidth is _**free upto 100GB per month**_, so its better not to waste resource on the vpn.
+Remember that bandwidth is _**free upto 100GB per month**_, so its better not to waste resource on the VPN.
 Use it for daily usages like whatsapp, discord, etc. Prevent torrenting, etc. which can eat up resources.<br/>
 Remember to check your usage weekly/biweekly as shown in the video.<br/><br/>
-If in any case you have to stop an instance forcibly, do it to be on the safe side.
+If in any case you have to stop an instance forcibly, do it; to be on the safe side.

 ## 1.2 Observation : ExpressVPN works best